I originally predicted that this was the beginning of Beware the Batman hitting its stride. Let's see if I was right.

 Batman: "Let's all go down together."

 Cypher lets go of the two hostages and exits the car.
 Batman jumps out with Jason and Tatsu at the next station, right before the train crashes.
 Tatsu looks up, only to find Batman controlled by Cypher.
 Batman and Tatsu start fighting, but Tatsu quickly reaches out to Batman (after hitting him in the face with a metal rod), telling him to resist the mind control.
 Batman resists successfully, and rips the cable out of his head.
-Cypher quickly takes control of Jason and threatens to kill him by cutting the cable.
+Cypher quickly takes control of Jason and threatens to kill him by cutting the cable with a shard of glass.
 Batman says it's a bluff; cutting the cable won't kill him.
 Called that one too!

 Tatsu figures out that Cypher feels everything that his puppets feel.
 Kick Jason in the crotch, Tatsu!
 No, she kisses Jason instead, which....
 Cypher doesn't like...?
+For some reason?
+Is he a Batman/Tatsu shipper?
+(Or would that be "Batsu"?)
 The cable starts sparking, and it gets ripped out of Jason's head.
 Batman shoves the cables in Cypher's own neck, and the feedback takes him down, like a microphone and a speaker.

 Later, an unconscious Jason lies in a hospital bed.
 Uh-oh, if he makes it, he's gonna turn evil.
+Calling it now.
+Jason Burr's evil in the comics; this is his start of darkness.
 Tatsu wonders if there'll be any lasting damage, but Batman says that Gordon told him that the architect recovered just fine.
 Batman tells Tatsu that he can't get any info off of a sample of Cypher's tendrils.
 Yep, gonna turn evil.
 Batman congratulated Tatsu's usage of her head over her heart.